 Mark Tyler catches a 14-pound, 9-ounce largemouth bass at the California Western Invitational on the California Delta.
 It is the largest bass ever caught in B.A.S.S. competition.

-Kevin VanDam wins his first Bassmaster Classic, claiming the crown on the Louisiana Delta.
+Kevin VanDam wins the Bassmaster Classic on the Louisana Delta.

 Kevin VanDam wins fishing’s first ESPY as “Best Outdoors Athlete.”